Prevalenter/DynaForce/README.md

-# **DynaForce: Sensorless Contact Estimation for Dexterous Manipulation**
+# **Dexsensorless: Sensorless Contact Estimation for Dexterous Manipulation**

 🔗 [Project Homepage](https://sites.google.com/view/dex-sensorless/)

-**DynaForce** is an open-source framework that estimates contact forces from joint torques using robotic dynamics, enabling **sensorless force estimation** in dexterous manipulation tasks.
+**Dexsensorless** is an open-source framework that estimates contact forces from joint torques using robotic dynamics, enabling **sensorless force estimation** in dexterous manipulation tasks.

 > **Note:** This paper is currently under review.
 Additional code and resources will be released upon acceptance.